Kaciras/vite-plugin-svg-sfc/README.md

 When set to true, extract all style elements in the svg and put their content into a scoped SFC style block.
 This feature is not available when `svgo` option is false.

-Vue template compiler will throw error when the template contains `<style>`, so we need to move them to top level.
+Vue template compiler will throw an error when the template contains `<style>`, so we need to move them to top level.

-You may notice that SVGO has a `inlineStyles` plugin that avoid `<style>` in the SVG by move styles onto the `style` attribute, but some css features (e.g. media query) can not be inlined.
+You may notice that SVGO has a `inlineStyles` plugin that avoid `<style>` in the SVG by move styles onto the `style` attribute, but some features (e.g. media query) can not be inlined.

 ### `minify`